hfp/xconfigure/README.md

 ./configure-get.sh qe hsw
 ```

-To configure an actual application, one may the aforementioned subfolder and read the specific recipe e.g., [qe](qe) in order to configure and build Quantum Espresso.
+To configure an actual application, one may follow into one of the aforementioned subfolder and read build recipe for the specific application e.g., [qe](qe#quantum-espresso-qe) in order to configure and build Quantum Espresso.